codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ## Nexts steps and ideas :bulb:

-- [ ] Move on with the Minautor project
+- [ ] Start Season 2 of Picasso project for fCC7.0

 ##### Asap:
 - [ ] Start thinking about the Landing page project and frame it thight once again (could be wsisnext, or sheroes, NL to come)
-- [ ] Resume React & finish FCC
+- [ ] Resume React & finish FCC notes
 - [ ] Resume React on Scrimba & finish the tutorial and the two projects
 - [ ] Perform the W3C verification on the Survey form project (to be finished)
+- [ ] Track bugs in the Tech doc project
+- [ ] Perform the W3C verification on the Tech doc project

 ##### Ideas to follow-through with: